 Perhaps you come alive when solving problems, or thrive as part of a multidisciplinary team?
 These are just some successful examples of the soft skills that are perfect for a career in tech and this is where we start with your career consultation.

-We gather information on you, your background, current status and future goals to establish a clear picture of where you’re at and how we can most effectively get you to where you should be.
+We get to know your background, current status and future career goals to establish a clear picture of where you’re at and how we can most effectively get you to where you should be.

 Am I too old to change careers?